Hurts, No. 10 Oklahoma rally to beat No. 12 Baylor 34-31 - WHIZ News

-While the Sooners (9-1, 6-1 Big 12, No. 10 CFP) were without standout receiver CeeDee Lamb, Hurts was 30-of-42 passing for 297 yards with all of his TDs coming after Baylor took a 25-point lead early in the second quarter.
-The quarterback, who had three turnovers, also ran for 114 yards.
+The Sooners (9-1, 6-1 Big 12, No. 10 CFP) made the big comeback without standout receiver CeeDee Lamb.
+The national leader with 13 touchdown catches didn’t play because of what Riley called only a “medical decision.”

+Hurts still completed 30-of-42 passes for 297 yards with three of his TDs to freshmen — two to Austin Stogner and the game-tying 2-yarder to Brayden Willis with 5:25 left.
+The quarterback also ran for 114 yards.

-Baylor (9-1, 6-1, No. 13 CFP), which had its 11-game winning streak snapped, joined No. 7 Minnesota in losing their first games Saturday.
+Baylor (9-1, 6-1, No. 13 CFP) had its 11-game winning streak snapped and joined No. 7 Minnesota with their first losses Saturday.
 The only remaining undefeated FBS teams are No. 1 LSU, No. 2 Ohio State and No. 3 Clemson.

-Oklahoma erased a three-touchdown halftime deficit and tied the game at 31-all on Hurts’ 2-yard TD pass to Brayden Willis with 5:25 left.
-The Bears had run only seven plays for 35 yards in the second half until that point, and their only first down had been on a play when JaMycal Hasty fumbled, before punting again.

-The Bears had one more chance after the field goal.
-They got to the Sooners 40 before linebacker Nik Bonitto’s interception with 29 seconds left.
+“We told our guys it’s going to have to bother us, hurt us,” Baylor coach Matt Rhule said.
+“But hopefully we’ll come back next week rejuvenated, learn from it with a chance to play these guys again sometime down the road.”

 Oklahoma and Baylor could meet again in three weeks in the Big 12 championship game.
 The league’s top two teams play Dec.
 7 in Arlington, Texas.